exonum/exonum-doc/src/advanced/configuration-updater.md

 in the JSON format, along with three auxiliary fields:

-- `actual_from` is a non-negative integer height, upon reaching which the new configuration (if accepted) will activate.
+- `actual_from` is a non-negative integer height, upon reaching which the new configuration (if accepted) will become active.
 - `previous_cfg_hash` is the hash of the configuration that the proposal updates
-- `majority_count` is the minimum number of validators that need to approve of the proposal
+- `majority_count` is the minimum number of validators that need to approve the proposal

 Validators may vote for or against configuration proposals by submitting vote transactions